Investing in Japan

 Visa issue at Japanese diplomatic mission abroad

 Entry into Japan (landing permission: In principle, it shall be acquired within three months from the issuance date of Certificate of Eligibility); presentation of passport and visa, submission of Certificate of Eligibility, and receipt of seal of landing verification in passport at port of debarkation, and issuance of resident card to foreign nationals residing in Japan for the mid to long term

-(Note) At Narita, Haneda, Chubu, and Kansai Airports, besides having a seal of landing verification stamped in their passports, mid-to long term residents will be issued a resident card.
+(Note) At Narita, Haneda, Chubu, Kansai, Shinchitose, Hiroshima and Fukuoka Airports, besides having a seal of landing verification stamped in their passports, mid-to long term residents will be issued a resident card.

 At other ports of entry/departure, a seal of landing verification will be stamped in the passport and a resident card will be issued after a mid-to long-term resident follows the residency procedure at the municipal office of the city/town/village.
 (Basically, a resident card will be mailed by the Regional Immigration Bureau to the reported place of residence).